 - Kneecap dislocation

 - Overuse injuries or inflammation, after repetitive or prolonged pressure on the knee (stairclimbing, bicycle riding, jogging, jumping) or after surgery.

-Athletes or Individuals whose job implies repetitive stress on the knees are at a considerable risk of developing a knee injury.
+Athletes or people whose job leads to repetitive stress on the knees are at considerable risk of developing a knee injury.

 And that’s not all.

 There is no certainty about what causes knee arthritis.
 Most researchers believe that it is a combination of factors:

 - Weight gain (obesity)